top of page

 People with insomnia

-Students, artists, or professionals who seek the clarity of head without the caffeine
+• Students, artists, or professionals who seek the clarity of the head without the caffeine

 Precautions

-Generally safe, very well tolerated, even in children and elderly.
+• Generally safe, very well tolerated, even in children and the elderly.

-Ask your physician if pregnant, breastfeeding, or on sedatives or antivirals.
+• Ask your physician if you are pregnant, breastfeeding, or on sedatives or antivirals.

 Final Thoughts